ksnprogrammer/KD_Learn/README.md

 Before you can run the code, you must first prepare your Supabase project to act as the kingdom's database and file storage.

 ### 0.1: Set Your Environment Variables
-Your Supabase Project URL and Public API Key must be provided to the application.
+You must provide your Supabase and Google AI credentials to the application.
 1. In the root directory of your project, create a new file named `.env`.
-2. Copy and paste the following into the file, replacing the placeholder values with the real credentials from your Supabase dashboard.
+2. Copy and paste the following into the file, replacing the placeholder values with your real credentials.

 ```
+# Supabase credentials from your project's dashboard
 NEXT_PUBLIC_SUPABASE_URL="https://doevrgqwwemzavyaitya.supabase.co"
 NEXT_PUBLIC_SUPABASE_ANON_KEY="eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJpc3MiOiJzdXBhYmFzZSIsInJlZiI6ImRvZXZyZ3F3d2VtemF2eWFpdHlhIiwicm9sZSI6ImFub24iLCJpYXQiOjE3NTA5NDE4NTAsImV4cCI6MjA2NjUxNzg1MH0.1ZWkQ-lC2Nk8208d49tPChYisj_DaIP1fXrmLmd3XE4"

+# Google AI credential for Genkit AI features
+# Get your key from Google AI Studio: https://aistudio.google.com/app/apikey
+GOOGLE_API_KEY="YOUR_GOOGLE_API_KEY"
 ```

 ### 0.2: Set Up the Database Schema